aasrithavalluri30-source/miraiinternship/README.md

 This repository contains assignments completed as part of the **Mirai Internship**.

+##  Assignment 1: Calculator
+A Python calculator application that performs basic arithmetic operations through a simple interface.

+**File:** `calculator.py`
-## Assignment 1: Identity Echo Interface
+## Assignment 2: Identity Echo Interface

 ### Overview
 A Streamlit application that collects a user's name and message, validates the input, and displays a personalized response along with an estimated token cost.